ergogen/ergogen-docs/docs/outlines.md

 sidebar_position: 6
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Outlines

+## Overview

+TODO points -> outlines illustration

 Once the raw points are available, we often want to turn them into solid, continuous outlines.
+We do this by selecting an arbitrary subset of points and placing shapes there to form a part, and then use boolean operations (i.e., addition, subtraction, or intersection) to combine parts into a final outline to export.
+We'll get back to how an individual part looks soon &ndash; but first, we need to get familiar with binding and filtering.

+## Binding

-And while the points are enough to create properly positioned and rotated rectangles (with parametric side lengths), they won't combine since there won't be any overlap.
+While the points are enough to create properly positioned and rotated rectangles (with parametric side lengths), they usually won't combine into a contiguous shape since there won't be any overlap.
-So the first part of the outline generation is "binding", where we make the individual holes _bind_ to each other.
+So the first part of the outline generation is "binding", where we make the individual switch holes _bind_ to each other.

+### Explicit

 We use a key-level declarations for this:

 ```yaml